 Kerala is paradise personified on earth.
-Kerala is blessed with enchanting hill stations on the laps of the Western Ghats, mesmerising beaches by the Arabian sea that gifts you the most breathtaking views of sunset & sunrise and the calm rides on the picturesque backwaters.
-No wonder Kerala called God’s Own Country.
+Kerala is blessed with enchanting hill stations on the laps of the Western Ghats, mesmerizing beaches by the Arabian sea that gifts you the most breathtaking views of sunset & sunrise and the calm rides on the picturesque backwaters.
+No wonder Kerala called God's Own Country.
 Kerala has been voted as the must-see destination by The National Geographic Traveller channel.

 Kerala destinations have to offer an everlasting memory for both a travel newbie or a seasoned globe trotter.